At a glance: my top 10 things to do in Swakopmund

 Dune 7

-Visiting Namibia’s Dune 7 is like going to a sandbox on steroids—it’s the highest dune in Namibia (NOT in the world, as I’ve seen written elsewhere?!) at 383 m (1250 ft).
-It’s a big pile of sand, yes, but it’s the biggest pile of sand you’ll see in the country, so go climb that bad boy!
-It’s great fun!
+Visiting Namibia’s Dune 7 is like going to a sandbox on steroids—it’s the highest sand dune in Namibia (NOT in the world, as I’ve seen written elsewhere?!) at 383 m (1250 ft).
+It’s a big pile of sand, yes, but it’s the biggest pile of sand you’ll see in a country of rolling dunes, so go climb that bad boy!
+It’s one of the most fun things to do in Swakopmund!
+All smaller dunes are ruined now...

-It’s no easy feat, especially if you leave your brain at home and choose to go climbing Dune 7 in the middle of the day in the summer.
+It’s no easy feat, especially if you leave your brain at home and choose daytime to go climbing this towering dune in the middle of the desert in the summer.
 Just don’t.
 The sand is as hot as the devil’s asshole and it’s so soft and mushy that your feet will burn and you’ll be going two steps forward and one slide back the whole time.

 Taking a look back at the “parking lot” at Namibia Dune 7

-If you are visiting in the hotter months, go early in the morning when the sand is still cool and hard (the Namib Desert is hot in the day, but freezing at night!).
+If you are visiting in the hotter months, go early in the morning when the sand is still cool and hard (the dunes of the Namib Desert are hot in the day, but freezing at night!).
 I’d say be there by 9 am for the best results.
 OR head out for sunset, when the cold is creeping back in, cooling that sand mound the heck down.

 Weather tip: The best months to visit Namibia are May to September aka the winter.